Yale-BIM/f21-assignments/assignment-3/README.md

 tutorial from ROS.
 You should familiarize yourself with the `view_frames` and `tf_echo` tools.
 You should also learn to visualize the transforms in /tf and /tf_static with [rviz](http://wiki.ros.org/rviz).

+    > If you are using the bim laptops, then `ros-melodic-turtle-tf2`, `ros-melodic-tf2-tools`, and `ros-melodic-tf` should already be installed in the computer.

 ### Questions / Tasks
 Now that you know how to use basic tf tools, bring up a simulation of the robot Shutter.
 You will inspect its tf tree with tf tools.